Saisusmitha27/MirrorCue-AI/README.md

 * **Frontend**: A single-page React app built with TypeScript and Vite.
 It utilizes Zustand for global state management and Tailwind CSS for interface styling, communicating with the backend via REST endpoints.
 * **Backend**: An asynchronous FastAPI service that exposes endpoints for authentication, uploads, and agent analysis orchestration.
 * **Database**: PostgreSQL (or Supabase) managed through SQLAlchemy async sessions.
 Dynamic analysis metadata, scoring details, and response blocks are stored in a schema using optimized `JSONB` columns.
-* **AI Modules**: A LangGraph orchestrator coordinating an LLM-based Resume Parser, an ATS Matcher, a Bias Mirror (integrating a local XGBoost model), a Q&A Generator, and a Resume Rewrite Agent.
+* **AI Modules**: Asynchronous Python control flow orchestrator coordinating an LLM-based Resume Parser, an ATS Matcher, a Bias Mirror (integrating a local XGBoost model), a Q&A Generator, and a Resume Rewrite Agent.
 * **APIs**: JWT-secured endpoints for session management, PDF uploads, polling statuses, and submitting Q&A responses.
 * **Internal Communication**: The state is passed sequentially across agents using a centralized state graph dictionary, preserving the context through processing stages.